 So we will need to adapt our thinking when planning how to do lunch and take breaks.
 It seems likely that take away and delivery food, as well as in-room dining in hotels and chalets, will become much more normal and commonplace.

-Where winter operations have started to get underway in the southern hemisphere a number of resorts have decided not to offer group lessons, only private lessons, so that could potentially be the case at some resorts in the northern hemisphere next winter too, although as with many things it’s too far off to be sure at this point.
+Where winter operations have started to get underway, a number of resorts have decided not to offer group lessons, only private lessons, so that could potentially be the case at some resorts in the northern hemisphere next winter too, although as with many things it’s too far off to be sure at this point.

 A sizeable number of the ski areas that have re-opened so far have not opened ski rental facilities, seeing them as a danger spot for virus transmission.
 So if that remains the case nearer the season it will be important to check what facilities are in the resort you plan to travel to next winter.
 Taking your own equipment may become more popular.